-Croatian soldier dies in Afghanistan suicide attack
+Croatian soldier killed in Afghanistan suicide blast

-BELGRADE (Reuters) - A Croatian soldier serving in Afghanistan died and two others were seriously injured in a suicide attack on their convoy outside Kabul on Wednesday, authorities said.
+BELGRADE/KABUL (Reuters) - A Croatian soldier serving in Afghanistan died and two were seriously injured in a suicide attack on their convoy outside the capital of Kabul on Wednesday, authorities said.

 It was the first Croatian fatality in Afghanistan since the former Yugoslav republic and NATO member deployed troops there in 2003.